sciZer0/7/v/README.md

 Contributors are people who may be contributing in the Vote blockchain.

-On the Vote Blockchain, there are only 150 positions of Contributors.
+At the start, on the Vote Blockchain, there are 150 positions of Contributors.

 Each Contributor is a person (possibly anonymous) with their Public Address.